 Can you handle the Hook?

 The Hook Mountain Half Marathon is accurately measured (13.1 miles), very challenging and beautifully scenic.
 Start & finish at Rockland Lake State Park North Pavilion.
-Take a lap around Rockland Lake, down Hook Mountain (and we mean DOWN) to the trail along the Hudson River, south to Nyack Beach State Park and return.
+Take a lap around Rockland Lake, down Hook Mountain (and we mean DOWN) to the trail along the Hudson River, north to Haverstraw and return.
 The 5K Run (3.1 miles) is a flat scenic loop around Rockland Lake.
+Families and walkers are welcome in 5k.
 T-Shirts guaranteed to 600 pre-registrants.
 Limited or no availability for race day registrants.
 Hook ½ USATF Certified – # NY12003JRG

 Race Day Schedule